supersoniko/dynamodb-paginator/README.md

 ### Cursor encryption example
 A simplified example of encrypting and decrypting the generated pagination cursor using [sodium-plus](https://www.npmjs.com/package/sodium-plus).

-It's recommended to encapsulate the security and pagination logic in a service, for ease of use.
+It's recommended to encapsulate the secured pagination code in a service, for ease of use.

 ```javascript
 import { SodiumPlus } from 'sodium-plus';